-Section Requirement Response В Content of EIS 5.0 General approach 5.1 The objectives of the EIS are to ensure that all relevant environmental, social and economic impacts of the project are identified and assessed, and to recommend mitigation measures to avoid or minimise adverse impacts.
+Section Requirement Cross Reference В Content of EIS 5.0 General approach 5.1 The objectives of the EIS are to ensure that all relevant environmental, social and economic impacts of the project are identified and assessed, and to recommend mitigation measures to avoid or minimise adverse impacts.
 The EIS should demonstrate that the project is based on sound environmental principles and practices.
-Addressed throughout the EIS 5.2 For the purposes of the EIS process, 'environment' is defined in Schedule 2 of the SDPWO Act and includes social and economic matters.
+No response required 5.2 For the purposes of the EIS process, 'environment' is defined in Schedule 2 of the SDPWO Act and includes social and economic matters.
 No response required 5.3 The detail at which the EIS deals with matters relevant to the project should be proportional to the scale of the impacts on environmental values.
 When determining the scale of an impact, consider its intensity, duration, cumulative effect, irreversibility, the risk of environmental harm, management strategies and offsets provisions.
-Addressed throughout the EIS 5.4 The EIS is to be generally in accordance with relevant policies, standards and guidelines.
+No response required 5.4 The EIS is to be generally in accordance with relevant policies, standards and guidelines.
 Application of such guidelines, standards and policies will be confirmed throughout the development of the EIS in consultation between the Coordinator-General, the proponent and advisory agencies.
-Addressed throughout the EIS Policies, standards and guidelines of relevance to each specific matter are introduced in each chapter, from Chapter 7 to Chapter 20.
-6.0 Mandatory requirements of an EIS 6.1 For all relevant matters, the EIS must identify and describe the environmental values that must be protected.
+No response required 6.0 Mandatory requirements of an EIS 6.1 For all relevant matters, the EIS must identify and describe the environmental values that must be protected.
 Environmental values are specified in section 9 of the Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2008 (EP Regulation), Environmental Protection Policy (EPP), Water Resource Plans, State Planning Policy (SPP) and relevant guidelines 1 .
-Addressed throughout the EIS.
-Environmental values of relevance to each specific matter are introduced in each chapter, from Chapter 7 to Chapter 20.
+Environmental values of relevance to each specific matter are introduced in each chapter, from Chapter 8 to Chapter 22.
 6.2 The assessment should cover both the short term and long term and state whether any relevant impacts are likely to be irreversible.
 The assessment should also discuss scenarios of unknown and unpredictable impacts.
-Chapter 4: Assessment methodology Addressed throughout the EIS 6.3 Provide all available baseline information relevant to the environmental values of the project, including seasonal variations.
+Addressed, no response required.
+6.3 Provide all available baseline information relevant to the environmental values of the project, including seasonal variations.
 Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information.
 Addressed throughout the EIS 6.4 Provide detailed strategies in regard to all project specific matters (as described in section 11 of this TOR) for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited.
 In general, the preferred hierarchy for managing likely impacts is to: (a) avoid; (b) minimise/mitigate; and (c) offset once (a) and (b) have been applied.
 Management of impacts should be tailored to the management of hierarchy relevant to the particular EPP for the value or matter.
 Where relevant, strategies should be described in the context of the Department of Environment and Science (DES) 'model conditions'.
-Mitigation measures, consistent with the preferred hierarchy for managing impacts, are provided in each chapter, from Chapter 7 to Chapter 20.
-All mitigation measures for future phases of the Project are consolidated in Chapter 22: Outline Environmental Management Plan.
-Proponent commitments for the protection or enhancement of environmental values are presented in Appendix Z: Proponent
+Mitigation measures, consistent with the preferred hierarchy for managing impacts, are provided in each chapter, from Chapter 8 to Chapter 22.
+All mitigation measures for future stages of the Project are consolidated in Chapter 24: Draft Outline Environmental Management Plan.
+6.5 Impact minimisation measures should include ongoing monitoring and proposals for an adaptive management approach, as relevant, based on monitoring.
+The proposed measures should give confidence that, based on current technologies, the impacts can be effectively minimised over the long-term.
+Impact minimisation measures are provided in each chapter, from Chapter 8 to Chapter 22.
+All mitigation measures for future stages of the Project are consolidated in Chapter 24: Draft Outline Environmental Management Plan.